 It’s a priority for Castle Rock Public Works to help drivers get where they’re going.
-To help infrastructure keep up with demand, innovative technology is coming to the Plum Creek Parkway corridor.
+Innovative technology is coming to the Plum Creek Parkway corridor.

 As part of the road improvements along Plum Creek Parkway, the Town installed a new electronic traffic management system.
 It sounds complicated, but it’s simple to use and is expected to smooth out the commute for drivers accessing Interstate 25 during the morning rush hour.
 The new technology will allow drivers to use both lanes of Plum Creek Parkway to access I-25, rather than lining up single-file in the right lane.
 This approach is less costly than constructing an entirely new access lane and widening the bridge.

 Here’s how it works: